NOAA unveils new U.S. climate ‘normals’ that are warmer than ever

 While the normal U.S. temperature is on the rise, some regions have warmed more than others and, over short time periods, some smaller areas haven’t warmed at all.

-Temperatures actually dropped slightly for 1991-2020 compared to 1981-2010 across a part of the north central U.S. extending into south central Canada.
+Temperatures actually dropped slightly for 1991-2020 compared with 1981-2010 across a part of the north-central United States extending into south-central Canada.
 Such departures can happen even amid longer-term warming if the decade being added (the 2010s) happens to be slightly cooler in a particular location than the decade being dropped (the 1980s).

 Warmer and wetter